5/6/2025

 VP of Investor Relations

 Thank you, Lauren.
-Good morning and welcome to Diamondback Energy's First Quarter 2025 Conference Call.
-During our call today, we will reference an updated investor presentation and letter to stockholders which can be found on Diamondback's website.
-Representing Diamondback today are Travis Deist, Chairman and CEO, Kate Fantoff, President, Danny Weston, COO, Jerry Thompson, CSO.
+Good morning, and welcome to Diamondback Energy's first quarter 2025 conference call.
+During our call today, we will reference an updated investor presentation and letter to stockholders, which can be found on Diamondback's website.
+Representing Diamondback today are Travis Dice, Chairman and CEO, Cade Fantoff, President, Danny Wesson, COO, and Jerry Thompson, CFO.
 During this conference call, participants may make certain forward-looking statements relating to the company's financial condition, results of operations, plans, objectives, future performance, and businesses.
 We caution you that actual results could differ materially from those that are indicated in these forward-looking statements due to a variety of factors.
-Information concerning these factors can be found in the company's fileings with SEC.
-In addition, we will make reference to certain on-gap measures.
-The reconciliation with the appropriate gap measures can be found in our earnings release issue yesterday afternoon.
-Now I'll turn the call over to Travis
+Information concerning these factors can be found in the company's filings with SEC.
+In addition, we will make reference to certain non-GAAP measures.
+The reconciliations with the appropriate GAAP measures can be found in our earnings release issued yesterday afternoon.
+Now I'll turn the call over to Travis Stice.

 speaker